KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: Data and sample selection

 We compute the effective inverse critical surface mass density for each lens using the \mbox{photo-$z$} of the lens $z_{\mathrm{l}}$ and the full normalised redshift probability density of the sources, $n(z_{\mathrm{s}})$.
 The latter is calculated employing the self-organising map calibration method \citep{Wright2020} as applied to KiDS DR4 in \citet{Hildebrandt2020}.
 The resulting effective inverse critical surface density can be written as:

 where $D(z_{\mathrm{l}})$, $D(z_{\mathrm{s}})$, $D(z_{\mathrm{l}},z_{\mathrm{s}})$ are the angular diameter distances to the lens, source, and between the lens and the source, respectively.
 For the lens redshifts \mbox{$z_{\mathrm{l}}$} we use the \textsc{ANNz2} \mbox{photo-$z$} of the KiDS-Bright foreground galaxy sample.
 We implement the contribution of $z_{\mathrm{l}}$ by integrating over the redshift probability distributions $p(z_{\mathrm{l}})$ of each lens.
 The lensing kernel is wide and therefore the resulting ESD signals are not sensitive to the small wings of the lens redshift probability distributions.
 We can thus safely approximate $p(z_{\mathrm{l}})$ as a normal distribution centred at the lenses photo-$z$, with a standard deviation $\sigma_{\mathrm{z}} / (1+z_{\mathrm{l}}) = 0.018$ \citep{Bilicki2021}.
+From previous KiDS GGL studies we know that the error on the mean and width of source $n(z_{\mathrm{s}})$ are not biasing the galaxy-galaxy lensing signal \citep[as shown in][]{Dvornik2017}.